VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

           and sysvinit or systemd images (up to a point).
 The size used above is calculated and converted to hex as in the following python example.

-Get current wic image physical size; the size shown is for the 400 MB fixed-size rootfs::
+Get the current wic image physical size; the size shown is for the 400 MB fixed-size rootfs::

     $ ls -l devel-image-minimal-me-aa1-emmc.wic